AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/aem-users.md

 # AEM User Tasks {#aem-user-tasks}

-The system administrator has completed the onboarding journey by setting up the necessary cloud resources and granting access in the document [Assigning AEM Product Profiles.](assign-profiles-aem.md) Now learn how AEM users can access AEM as a Cloud Service to author content.
+In this optional part of the [onboarding journey,](overview.md) you will learn how AEM users can access AEM as a Cloud Service to author content.

 ## The Story So Far {#story-so-far}

 You have come a long way in your onboarding journey!
 Congratulations!
-You have already assigned your team members to the correct product profiles, set up the necessary cloud resources including your programs and environments, learned how developers can access git, and how deployment mangers can create and execute deployment pipelines.
+The system administrator has completed the onboarding journey by setting up the necessary cloud resources and granting access in the document [Assigning AEM Product Profiles.](assign-profiles-aem.md)

 At this point, your AEM users can start creating content.
 In this sense, your onboarding is complete and now it is time to use your new AEM as a Cloud Service system, which this document illustrates.